shufo/blade-formatter/README.md

 # blade-formatter

-An opinionated blade template formatter for Laravel that respects readability.
+An opinionated blade template formatter for Laravel that respects readability

 ## Example